Everyone Deserves an Exceptional Day!

 80% of students who have aged out do not find affordable and accessible programs to replace their social and recreational needs.

-Supports optimal health with nutrition and fitness activities
+Achieves better health through proper nutrition and fitness activities

-Provides community and positive interaction with peers to help prevent depression and isolation
+Provides community to help prevent depression and isolation

-Gives a sense of purpose through volunteer activities and providing service to others
+Gives a sense of purpose through volunteering and service

 How EFAtl supports our young adults